Snowflake-Labs/terraform-provider-snowflake/docs/resources/database.md

 ### Required

 - `name` (String) Specifies the identifier for the database; must be unique for your account.
 As a best practice for [Database Replication and Failover](https://docs.snowflake.com/en/user-guide/db-replication-intro), it is recommended to give each secondary database the same name as its primary database.
 This practice supports referencing fully-qualified objects (i.e. '<db>.<schema>.<object>') by other objects in the same database, such as querying a fully-qualified table name in a view.
 If a secondary database has a different name from the primary database, then these object references would break in the secondary database.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`

 ### Optional